ACADEMIC STUDY :

 HDS offers many programs of study including the Master of Divinity (MDiv), Master of Theological Studies (MTS), and Master of Theology (ThM).
 (The Doctor of Theology (ThD) is no longer offered through HDS; interested students are encouraged to apply to the Committee on the Study of Religion in GSAS.)
 Among its course-offerings, The Divinity School offers many courses in Jewish Studies and Hebrew Bible/Old Testament as well as courses cross-listed with the NELC department.
 For further information on their application procedures and requirements, see the HDS website, or email email@example.com or call the Divinity Admissions office at (617) 495-5796.

 At the start of each academic year, the Center for Jewish Studies publishes a booklet called Jewish Studies at Harvard listing the current academic year’s course offering in Jewish Studies and other courses of Jewish interest throughout Harvard University.

-Jewish Studies at Harvard: Course Offerings, 2018-19 is now available below.
+Jewish Studies Courses at Harvard University: 2019-20 is now available below.
 You can also request a hard copy be sent to you by sending your mailing address to the Center for Jewish Studies via email.